philss/rustler_precompiled/PRECOMPILATION_GUIDE.md

 # Precompilation guide

-Rustler provides an easy way to use safer NIFs in OTP applications.
-But in some environments it's harder to use the benefits of the tool because every user needs to install the Rust toolchain and compile the project, which can take several minutes in some cases.
+Rustler provides an easy way write safer NIFs for our OTP applications.

-This changes with the help of the `RustlerPrecompiled` package.
-Now we can easily use precompiled Rustler NIFs from an external source.
+Rustler Precompiled makes the usage of NIFs created with Rustler easier, so people don't need to have the Rust toolchain installed in order to use your projects.

+When installing your package, the users will see Rustler Precompiled downloading the precompiled artifact alongside with its SHA256 representing the fingerprint of that file.

-The precompilation happens in a CI server, always in a transparent way, and the Hex package published should always include a checksum file to ensure the NIFs stays the same, therefore avoiding supply chain attacks.
+The precompilation happens in a CI server, always in a transparent way, and the Hex package published should always include a checksum file to ensure the NIFs stays the same, therefore mitigating supply chain attacks.

 In this guide I will show you how to prepare your project to use this feature.